20% off your first purchase with code: SHOP24

 Moving classrooms?
 Well parent volunteers can be your best friends!

-Ways Volunteers Can Help From Home
+Ideas for Parent Volunteers Who Want to Help From Home

 Most parents work full-time and have busy schedules, but many of them still very willing to help their child’s teacher.
 The good news is that there are numerous ways busy parents can be involved outside of regular school hours.
 Here are some tasks that can be completed at home: